libcellml/userguides/howto/edit_model.rst

 For any item type, each attribute :code:`xyz` may be edited using the general :code:`setXyz` function, whose arguments vary depending on the attribute.
 Note that this is distinct from editing collections of items, which is discussed below.

-..
-Some example snippets are shown below: include :: /resources/snippets/snippet_edit_names.rst  **TODO** include :: /resources/snippets/snippet_edit_mathml.rst
+Some example snippets are shown below:

+.. include:: /resources/snippets/snippet_edit_names.rst

+.. include:: /resources/snippets/snippet_edit_mathml.rst

 Editing collections
 ===================